 These are issued by the Commissioner of Inland Revenue, and provide information about significant and/or emerging tax planning issues that are of concern to Inland Revenue.
 At the time an alert is issued, risk assessments will already be underway to determine the level of risk and to consider appropriate responses.
 A Revenue Alert will identify:

 - the issue (which may be a scheme, arrangement or particular transaction) which the Commissioner believes may be contrary to the law, or is inconsistent with policy;

 - our current view; and

 - our current approach

 A binding ruling is Inland Revenue's interpretation of how a tax law applies to a particular arrangement or situation.

 These statements describe how we will exercise a statutory discretion or deal with practical issues arising out of the administration of the Inland Revenue Acts.

 TDS (Technical decision summaries)

-Technical decision summaries are summaries of technical decisions made by the Tax Counsel Office for adjudications (from mid-2021) and private ruling applications (later in 2021, at the earliest for applications received on or after 1 June 2021), subject to certain exclusions.
+Technical decision summaries are summaries of technical decisions made by the Tax Counsel Office for adjudications (from mid-2021) and private ruling applications (for applications received on or after 1 January 2022), subject to certain exclusions.